the fresh films reviews

 Review

-88 Minutes is a cluttered thriller which maintains a fair level of suspense but not too much logic.
-Forensic psychiatrist Al Pacino runs the Seattle Marathon in 88 minutes trying to solve an unimpressive scheme in which he is implicated in a number of murders that seems to emulate the modus operandi of a serial killer Pacino helped convict several years ago.
-Jon Avnet's directorial style is like television's "24", only without the edge and style.
-And the script, unexpertly scribbled together by Gary Scott Thompson, presents us with the not so appealing package of being both boring and wildly implausible.
-Al Pacino obviously avoids trying to put any emotion into this.
+88 Minutes is a cluttered thriller that maintains a fair level of suspense but not too much logic.
+Forensic psychiatrist Dr. Jack Gramm (Al Pacino) runs the Seattle Marathon in 88 minutes trying to solve an unimpressive scheme, in which he is implicated in a number of murders that seem to emulate the modus operandi of a serial killer he helped convict several years prior.
+Jon Avnet's directorial style is like TV's 24, only without the edge.
+The script, unexpertly scribbled together by Gary Scott Thompson, presents us with the not so appealing package of being both boring and wildly implausible.
+Al Pacino clearly avoids trying to put any emotion into this.
 Instead, he covers his face in his hands during the film's supposedly emotional climax.
-He is surrounded by a pile of unwarranted mysterious supporting characters, whom Avnet have popping up all over the place all the time.
+He is surrounded by a pile of unwarranted mysterious supporting characters, whom Avnet has constantly popping up all over the place.
 They might amuse you, if not their casting agents.
-Leelee Sobieski and Deborah Kara Unger (as usual) give lectures in bad acting in their hopeless roles.
-It's a new low for Avnet, who showed potential in the early 1990s with Fried Green Tomatoes and The War.
+Leelee Sobieski and Deborah Kara Unger (as usual) give lessons in bad acting in their hopeless roles.
+This is a new low for Avnet, who showed potential in the early 1990s with Fried Green Tomatoes and The War.

 [BACK TO INDEX]